Last updated October 28, 2014

 New Canadian currency is made of plastic, although some paper bills are still in circulation.

 The copper penny was phased out in February 2013.
 Cash registers can show totals with pennies but they are rounded up during cash payments.
-The rules for rounding are shown in a graphic here.
+The rules for rounding are outlined on this government page.

 Most stores and restaurants accept Visa and MasterCard and some accept American Express.
 You usually get the most favourable exchange rate by using your credit card.
 Most ATMs are networked to Cirrus and Interac and accept major credit cards if you have a PIN to enter into the machine.